Krrish-Dangi/MindEase/README.md

 ---

-# NOTE: Run these three terminals separately.
+# NOTE: Run these in three separate terminals.